State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Energy distributions of photons, protons, and neutrinos

 \subsection{Proton energy distribution}

 The non-thermal proton energy distribution is [in units of GeV$^{-1}$ cm$^{-3}$]:

 where $k_p$ is the proton spectral index, $\alpha_p=2$ takes care of the exponential cutoff~\citep{Hummer:2010vx}, and $\Theta$ is the Heaviside function. $E^\prime_{p, \rm{min}}$ is the minimum energy of accelerated protons and $E^\prime_{p, \rm{max}}$ is the maximum energy at which protons can be accelerated.
-The latter is fixed by requiring that the proton acceleration timescale $t^{\prime -1}_{p, \rm{acc}}$ is smaller than the total cooling timescale $t^{\prime -1}_{p, \rm{cool}}$, with the proton cooling timescales being outlined in Appendix~\ref{app:B}.
+The latter is fixed by requiring that the proton acceleration rate $t^{\prime -1}_{p, \rm{acc}}$ is smaller than the total cooling rate $t^{\prime -1}_{p, \rm{cool}}$, with the proton cooling rates being outlined in Appendix~\ref{app:B}.

 The normalization constant $A^\prime_p = \varepsilon_p \varepsilon_{d} e^\prime_{k} \left[ \int_{E^\prime_{p, \rm{min}}}^{E^\prime_{p, \rm{max}} } dE^\prime_p E^\prime_p n^\prime_p(E^\prime_p) \right]^{-1}$, with $\varepsilon_d$ being the dissipation efficiency and $\varepsilon_p$ the fraction of the dissipated kinetic energy stored in accelerated protons.
 Finally, $e^\prime_{k} = \langle \rho_j^\prime \rangle c^2 (\langle \Gamma_j \rangle -1)$ is the kinetic energy density of the outflow.
 The specific values for the parameters entering in Eq.~\ref{eq:proton} depend on the mechanism responsible for particle acceleration; we introduce their values in Sec.~\ref{sec:acceleration}.